thedaviddias/bfdes.in/posts/monte-carlo-to-las-vegas.md

   return search
 ```

-The Las Vegas variant additionally performs an equality check if the hashes match before returning.
+The Las Vegas variant additionally performs an equality check to verify if the hashes match before returning.
 But this is equivalent to modifying the Monte Carlo variant to call itself on the remaining portion of text if the equality check fails, viz:

 ```python
 def las_vegas(pattern):